Posts Tagged With: booking

 Integrated Booking and Payments With WeTravel

 Founded in 2016, WeTravel was built to support travel businesses by digitizing and simplifying the travel booking and payment process.
-Now used by more than 3,000 travel companies—to transact with nearly 500,000 travelers and thousands of suppliers, annually— the platform has revolutionized how the travel industry manages their businesses.
+Now used by more than 5,000+ clients—to transact with nearly 500,000 travelers and thousands of suppliers, annually— the platform has revolutionized how the travel industry manages their businesses.
 With a suite of integrated SaaS and FinTech solutions that fit into an intuitive platform, WeTravel enables businesses to increase sales conversion, trim administration time, and manage fund transfers from travelers and to suppliers globally.

 Read the rest of this entry »